 American Eagle Airlines’ pilots union is negotiating with American Airlines over the conditions under which the mainline carrier would agree to continue using Eagle’s services for at least nine more years following a proposed Eagle spin-off from parent company AMR Corp.
 In a newsletter published for union members, the American Eagle Master Executive Council for the Air Line Pilots Association describes as “unprecedented” the pilot group’s involvement in air services agreement talks, ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "American Eagle Pilots In Negotiations With American on Post-Spinoff Flying".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "American Eagle Pilots In Negotiations With American on Post-Spinoff Flying".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.